dips-21/my_practice/README.md

 Abstraction:- (types of implementation hiding)
 =================================================
-abstraction hides concrete implementation type.like we can have a CheckIfEqual method which is used to check equality for arraylist,linkedList.
+Abstraction hides concrete implementation type.like we can have a CheckIfEqual method which is used to check equality for arraylist,linkedList.
 List is an abstraction of arraylist and linkedlist so CheckIfEqual which takes two parameters as a list not arraylist n linked list.(List<Integer> listOne,List<Integer> listTwo) same method can be used to check if two linkedlist or arraylist are equal.